digital-work-lab/open-source-project/docs/week_3_python_notebook_2.md

 ## Wrap-up <a id="wrap-up"></a>

-🎉🎈 You have completed the Python commit notebook - good work! 🎈🎉
+🎉🎈 You have completed the Python commit notebook – good work! 🎈🎉

-In this notebook, we have learned to
+In this notebook, we have learned to:

 - Write object-oriented code in Python
 - Use `colrev` programmatically